Minor Emergency Clinic in Clio, MI

 In short, anytime there is a life-threatening or life-altering condition, it is a medical emergency and it’s important to get immediate help by calling 911 or going directly to your closest hospital ER.

 The caring and compassionate medical professionals at Clio Urgent Care are there to help you when you need it.
-Simply walk in or call us.
+Simply walk in or contact us.
 We are located at 4272 W. Vienna Road Clio, MI 48420.
 We serve patients from Clio MI, Vienna Twp MI, Montrose MI, Birch Run MI, Millington MI, Mount Morris MI, Flushing MI, and Otisville MI.